-1. Class attendance and participation: You may miss up to three class sessions, for whatever reason, without a point penalty.
+1. Class attendance and participation: You may miss up to three class sessions, (2 for evening classes) for whatever reason, without a point penalty.
 Additional unexcused absences are excessive and can lower your grade by one full letter grade.
 I do not need notification of these absences.
 2. No make up exams will be given, and no late work will be accepted, unless I have prior verification of an illness or timely verification of an emergency.
 Perhaps this should go without saying, but disruptive behavior will "cost you."
 I’ve got a "thing" about private conversations during class, outside reading material, lack of attention to films, late arrival and early departure.
 This means that I expect you to be in class, to prepared, to take careful notes, and to pay attention to whomever has the floor.
 3. CONSISTENT NOTE TAKING IS EXPECTED BY ME AND BY THE DEPARTMENT OF SOCIAL SCIENCES.
-4. EXTRA CREDIT: Thoughtful comments and questions, and a substantial contribution to the small culture of our classroom can earn points in your favor.
-In the rare event of a close call, points equaling up to ten percent of the final course total may be awarded (at my sole discretion) as a bonus for exceptional work and participation "above and beyond the call."
-Conversely, up to ten percent of the final course total may be subtracted for lack of attendance, lack of participation, or for disruptive behavior or violation of the Santa Rosa Junior College Student Conduct Standards.
-(It is every student’s responsibility to be aware of, and adhere to, the Santa Rosa Junior College Student Conduct Standards.)
-5. Finally, please note that this syllabus is subject to minor change (at my sole discretion) in order to respond to current events as they affect this field of study.
+4. Finally, please note that this syllabus is subject to minor change (at my sole discretion) in order to respond to current events as they affect this field of study.

-PLEASE AVOID THESE FORMS OF DISRUPTIVE CONDUCT 1.
-Reading in class.
-Put your book away.
+2. Reading in class: Please put your book away.
 There is no need to bring it to class, and please do NOT read it (or anything else) during class.

 POLICY ON MISSED EXAMS AND FINALS: I do not give make-up exams unless the missed exam was due to a verified emergency or unavoidable conflict.